 This site is optimised for modern browsers.
 For the best experience, please use Google Chrome, Mozilla Firefox, or Microsoft Edge.

-Marian was awarded one of the first NIHR Research Professorships in 2012 and was appointed to her Chair in Oxford in 2017.
+Marian has previously been Chair of NIHR Health Technology Assessment Programme Commissioning Committee, NIHR Programme Grants for Applied Research subcommittee D, as well as Chair of the RfPB Regional Advisory Committee South Central.
+She was awarded one of the first NIHR Research Professorships in 2012 and was appointed to her personal Chair in Oxford in 2014.

-Her research work focuses on using national observational studies to address clinical questions concerning rare and severe complications of pregnancy and early life.
-She also leads the MBRRACE-UK national confidential enquiries into maternal morbidity and mortality, the findings from which has directly influenced decisions to increase funding for maternal mental health care.
+Marian's research work focuses on using national observational studies to address clinical questions concerning rare and severe complications of pregnancy and early life, and actions to reduce disparities in pregnancy outcomes for women and babies.

 Marian obtained her first degree in Medical Sciences in Cambridge and completed her medical training at the University of Edinburgh.
 She became a Fellow of the Faculty of Public Health and a Research Lecturer in 2006 at the University of Oxford.